ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 any step you take out of the "install" instructions and put into the "packaging" process will save time multiplicitavely

-packaging *is* a burden, but one you can remove from users -->
+packaging *is* a burden, but one you can remove from recievers -->

 ---